willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 To learn more about managing agents that work with Microsoft 365 Copilot, including how to control the integration of non-Microsoft apps and first-party apps, see [Manage Copilot agents in Integrated Apps](/microsoft-365/admin/manage/manage-copilot-agents-integrated-apps).

-### Optional connected experiences for Microsoft 365 Copilot and Microsoft Copilot
+### Web search for Microsoft 365 Copilot and Microsoft Copilot

-Copilot can make use of cloud-backed services, called optional connected experiences, to provide additional functionality to Copilot users.
-For example, Copilot can [reference web content](manage-public-web-access.md) to improve the quality of its responses to user prompts.
-For Copilot to use these cloud-backed services, optional connected experiences must be on.
-For more information, see [Microsoft 365 Copilot and privacy controls for connected experiences](microsoft-365-copilot-privacy.md#microsoft-365-copilot-and-privacy-controls-for-connected-experiences).
+Copilot can reference web content to improve the quality of its responses, but only if access to web search is turned on.
+For more information, see [Data, privacy, and security for web search in Microsoft 365 Copilot and Microsoft Copilot](manage-public-web-access.md).

 ### Data, Security, and Compliance